 #1 Turnip Rock – A Michigan International Wonder

 Turnip Rock has been severely undercut by wave action.
 Its top has a significantly larger cross-section than its base.
 Thus, its unusual form looks like a turnip.
-It has made it one of the top Michigan tourist attractions for viewing by canoe and kayak.
+It has made it one of the top Michigan water sports attractions for viewing by canoe and kayak.
 It’s only accessible from the water as it’s privately owned and not open to the public.
 Port Austin, the nearest large community, is the usual base for kayaking trips to Turnip Rock.
-If you have your own kayak you can put it in for free at Bird Creek County Park.
+If you have your own kayak, you can put it in for free at Bird Creek County Park.